KxSystems/docs/docs/ref/amend.md

 ## Accumulate

-Cases of Amend with a map `u` or `m` are sometimes called Accumulate because the new items-at-depth are computed in terms of the old, as in `.[x; 2 6; +; 1]`, where item 6 of item 2 is incremented by 1.
+Cases of Amend with an iterable `u` or `m` are sometimes called Accumulate because the new items-at-depth are computed in terms of the old, as in `.[x; 2 6; +; 1]`, where item 6 of item 2 is incremented by 1.

 ## Errors